JonasAlfredsson/docker-fail2ban/README.md

 ## Notification Mails
 `fail2ban` can send mail through the `sendmail` program.
 By default it sends a mail every time the server starts, a jail starts and a ban is issued.
-This got a bit annoying so anything else than mails regarding bans issued is [shut off][9] by setting two variables inside `action.d/sendmail-common.local` to empty strings.
-The default behavior can be reinstated by just removing this file.
+This got a bit annoying so anything else than mails regarding bans issued has been [shut off][9] by setting the two variables `actionstart` and `actionstop`, inside `/etc/fail2ban/action.d/sendmail-common.local`, to empty strings.
+This is done by a function inside the `util.sh` script, but the original functionality can be restored by including a completely empty `sendmail-common.local` file as a custom "action" in the `/data/action.d/` folder.

 If no external mail provider is specified (check out the `fail2ban.env` file for an example with Gmail), all mail will be directed to `root@localhost:25`.